Creatiwity/witycms-doc/build_theme.md

 ### Images

-"**Img**" folder contain all the asset you need to custom your theme.
-For example, this is where you can modify the logo of "grafx" theme with your logo written the same way as "logo.png" or changing the name to the index.html.
+**img** folder contain all the assets you need to customize your theme.
+For example, you can replace the logo of the default "grafx" theme by your logo (keep the same filename if you want to avoid editing the index.html file too).

 ```html
 <header class="theme-header">